 How to improve writing skills?
 Implementation of the principles of effective writing-clarity, conciseness, completeness, courtesy, and correctness-requires the use of effective writing techniques.

 1. Write for the Reader:

 The most important of the techniques for effective writing is to write for the reader.
-You just put yourself in the place of reader for thinking about how you would react to the message if you were the receiver and not the writer.
+You just put yourself in the place of the reader for thinking about how you would react to the message if you were the receiver and not the writer.

-For example, if you are writing to a customer who is unfamiliar with the special language used within your industry, you should try to avoid that specialized terms.
+For example, if you are writing to a customer who is unfamiliar with the special language used within your industry, you should try to avoid those specialized terms.
 “Records of your account have been copied on a floppy for further necessity: permanent housing will be made on-line to our mainframe” would not be appropriate for the average reader.

 2. Keep Sentences Short: